Word Meanings - PERTINACIOUS - Book Publishers vocabulary database

 Related words: (words related to PERTINACIOUS)

-- FORMALITY
+- PERSEVERANCE

 The dress prescribed for any body of men, academical, municipal, or sacerdotal.
 The doctors attending her in their formalities as far as Shotover.
 Fuller.
 6. That which is formal; the formal part.
-It unties the inward knot of marriage, . . . while - PERSEVERANCE
+It unties the inward knot of marriage, . . . while - AFFECTATIONIST

 One who exhibits affectation.
 Fitzed.
 Hall. - STIFFENER